YouTube removes five Myanmar TV channels from platform

 SINGAPORE, March 5 (Reuters) - Alphabet Inc's YouTube GOOGL.O has removed five channels of Myanmar's military-run television networks hosted on its platform in the wake of the coup in the Southeast Asian country.

-The channels taken down include the state network, MRTV, (Myanma Radio and Television) as well as the military-owned Myawaddy Media, MWD Variety and MWD Myanmar, according to the U.S tech giant.
+The channels taken down include the state network, MRTV, (Myanma Radio and Television) as well as the military-owned Myawaddy Media, MWD Variety and MWD Myanmar, YouTube said.

+Their removal comes during the bloodiest week so far of anti-coup protests, with 38 people killed on Wednesday, according to the United Nations, as security forces tried to crush rallies and used live rounds in some areas.

+The army seized power on Feb.
+1, alleging mass fraud in the November election won by Aung San Suu Kyi's government.
+The election commission said the vote was fair, but the military has used media to make its case and justify the takeover.

 (Reporting by Fanny Potkin Editing by Ed Davies)